rajnathani/oneminute/README.md

 =========

 a javascript library for displaying time differences and dates on html pages.
-The API and download links can be found at on its webpage: [oneminute.relfor.co](http://oneminute.relfor.co).
+The API and download links can be found at on its webpage: [oneminute.rajnathani.com](http://oneminute.rajnathani.com).

-#about oneminute.js
+# about oneminute.js

 Big websites like facebook, google, github, etc. display a lot of content, many parts of this content can be viewed as time based events, there was some time in the past (or maybe even the future) where